 The current CBD laws in Kansas are formulated by the Senate Substitute for House Bill.
 It introduced a Commercial Industrial Hemp Program.
 Prospective hemp farmers may grow their crop provided it doesn’t surpass a THC level of 0.3%.

-The bill created a tremendous amount of excitement for the Kansas’ CBD crowd.
+The bill created a tremendous amount of excitement for the Kansas CBD crowd.
 But was it legal to buy full-spectrum CBD oil?
 Sadly, it was another false start.
 It only was a major promotional push for most CBD sellers.
 However, there was an official warning from the Kansas Bureau of Investigation claiming that “full-spectrum isn’t legal.”
 Only CBD isolate or CBD having no other controlled substance, was legal still.

 Undoubtedly, it’s a strange situation.
 Although many states don’t expressly allow CBD oil, they don’t adopt laws that are so hard to comply with.
 Generally speaking, they permit CBD products with 0.3% THC and below.
 There’s no likelihood of experiencing a mind-altering high from 0.3% THC.
-However, taking a gallon of cannabidiol might cause diarrhea as a side effect, yet, no high.

 Is There a Medical Marijuana (MMJ) Program in Kansas?

 Considering Kansas’ stance on CBD oil, it shouldn’t be a surprise to discover that the state lacks an official MMJ program.
-It actually has a very restrictive law that generally allows low-THC oil; however, it also makes it very difficult to get it.
+It actually has a very restrictive law that allows low-THC oil; however, it also makes it very difficult to get it.
 The first marijuana prohibition was in 1927 and it never relented there.

 Kansas experienced several failed attempts to implement a good MMJ program.
-David Haley, a democrat, pre-filed Senate Bill 9 called the Cannabis Compassion and Care Act that allowed the use of medical marijuana for particular disorders.
+David Haley, a Democrat, pre-filed Senate Bill 9 called the Cannabis Compassion and Care Act that allowed the use of medical marijuana for particular disorders.
 If passed, eligible patients might use marijuana and own six ounces or 12 plants.

 Industrial Hemp in Kansas

 In essence, HB2167 allowed the growth of industrial hemp.
 Generally, this was good news for interested farmers who now could generate money with CBD’s popularity.
-However, hemp has numerous excellent applications; the majority of cultivation associates with the cannabidiol industry.
+However, hemp has numerous excellent applications; the majority of cultivation associated with the cannabidiol industry.